cloud8421/claudio-ortolina.org/content/posts/a-great-music-system.md

   - music
 summary: |
   A summary of my current music setup
-cover: "/img/arriving-somewhere/cover.jpg"
+cover: "/img/a-great-music-system/cover.png"
-coverAlt: "Detail of the art for Deadwing’s album cover, showing the silhouette of a woman looking at a lake."
+coverAlt: "A photo of the music system I use showing the R5 player unit and the Pro-ject E1 turntable"
-coverCaption: "Detail of the art for Deadwing’s album cover"
+coverCaption: "A photo of the music system I use showing the R5 player unit and the Pro-ject E1 turntable"
 images:
-  - /img/arriving-somewhere/cover.jpg
+  - /img/a-great-music-system/cover.png
 ---

 Over the last few months I had the opportunity to spend some time ironing out a music system that would marry analog and digital listening, log everything I play for recommendations and tracking of future releases, and collect all physical releases I own along with accompanying notes and reflections.